 About the Program

-Now in its 30th season, the Colorado College Summer Music Festival is an intensive three-week program for 49 advanced student musicians, including violin, viola, cello, bass, flute, oboe, clarinet, bassoon, horn, trumpet, trombone, tuba, timpani/percussion and piano.
+Now approaching its 35th season, the Colorado College Summer Music Festival is an intensive three-week program for 54 advanced student musicians, including violin, viola, cello, bass, flute, oboe, clarinet, bassoon, horn, trumpet, trombone, timpani/percussion and piano.

 Festival participants work closely with the faculty, who spend many hours coaching small ensembles, private lessons, and master classes.
 In addition, the faculty teach sessions that are particularly valuable for pre-professional students, including courses that discuss strategies for practice, improvisation, and how to perform and relate to colleagues in chamber ensembles and orchestra.
 Mock auditions are also part of the curriculum, which includes information on how to prepare for orchestral auditions.
 Participation in the festival, both in chamber ensembles and the orchestra, offers each student the opportunity to learn and perform the best of the standard repertoire.